HaydenFennell/EMBRIO-modeling-course/docs/source/signalingPathwayDynamics.rst

 * View this page as a fully interactive Jupyter Notebook: `Click here <https://drive.google.com/file/d/1MUtvLNWbtywA02rf-dS_iIqpfbxhQBe9/view?usp=sharing>`_

 In this activity, we will learn how to:

-* Write simple equations to represent signaling pathways that are common in biology - Use computer algorithms to solve these equations, to predict the dynamics of pathway components - Plot our predictions compared to data - Interpret our predictions - Use these results to develop hypotheses about the pathway - Use the simulations to test these hypotheses and further explore the system
+* Write simple equations to represent signaling pathways that are common in biology
+* Use computer algorithms to solve these equations, to predict the dynamics of pathway components
+* Plot our predictions compared to data
+* Interpret our predictions
+* Use these results to develop hypotheses about the pathway
+* Use the simulations to test these hypotheses and further explore the system

 Section 0: Three-component networks and loops
 ---------------------------------------------

-In the image below (from Dr. Umulis’ lecture this morning), X, Y and Z represent three components of a feed-forward loop.
+In the image below, X, Y, and Z represent three components of a feed-forward loop.
 In these loops, X regulates Y, Y regulates Z and X also regulates Z. The difference between networks are determined by the nature of the regulation interactions: upregulation (+) or downregulation (-).

 When different regulatory interactions are combined we can get very interesting dynamics that serve different biological functions.

-**Small-group discussions:** in each of these networks, if you add exogenous X, what will happen to the levels of Z?
+**REFLECT:** In each of these networks, if you add exogenous X, what will happen to the levels of Z?
 Write down your predictions, we will use it later…

 Section 1: Coherent Feed Forward Loop
 -------------------------------------